Dr Bethan Loftus

 Overview

-Bethan joined the School of Social Sciences in January 2016, having previously been the recipient of several grants and fellowships at the School of Law, University of Manchester (2011-2015), and the Centre for Criminology and Criminal Justice, University of Oxford (2008-2011).
-She holds a PhD in Criminology (Keele University), an MA in Comparative Criminology and Criminal Justice (Bangor University, received with distinction) and a BA in Criminology and Criminal Justice (Bangor University, first class).
+Bethan is currently Reader in Criminology and Criminal Justice.
+She joined the School of Social Sciences in January 2016, having previously been the recipient of several grants and fellowships at the School of Law, University of Manchester (2011-2015), and the Centre for Criminology and Criminal Justice, University of Oxford (2008-2011).
+Bethan holds a PhD in Criminology (Keele University), an MA in Comparative Criminology and Criminal Justice (Bangor University, received with distinction) and a BA in Criminology and Criminal Justice (Bangor University, first class).

-Her research interests lie in socio-legal and comparative understandings of policing and security.
-In particular: policing cultures, covert/undercover policing and surveillance; the operation and governance of private security; border enforcement; and the policing of social divisions.
-Bethan also has broad interests in crime and social exclusion under conditions of late modernity.
+Her research interests lie in the areas of policing and security, in particular: policing cultures, covert/undercover policing and surveillance; the operation and governance of private security; border enforcement; the use of Artificial Intelligence in law enforcement, and the policing of social divisions.
 She has conducted two major ethnographic field studies, both of which involved conducting prolonged observations of police officers as they went about their ordinary duties.
-She has been awarded research grants from the ESRC, and won a Simon Fellowship at the University of Manchester where she conducted research on the policing of international borders.
+She has been awarded research grants from the ESRC and Leverhulme Trust, and won a Simon Fellowship at the University of Manchester where she conducted research on the policing of international borders.
 Bethan is the author of Police Culture in a Changing World (Oxford University Press) and articles in major journals.

-Bethan is currently a Co-Investigator on an ESRC grant entitled 'Borders, Boundary Mechanisms and Migration'.
-This project forms part of the WISERD Civil Society Research Centre, and will examine the changing role of police and civil society organisations in the making and unmaking of political borders.
-Recent years have witnessed a tightening and hardening of borders by EU and nation-states.
-This has coincided with both a mobilisation of civil society and humanitarian response to the migration and refugee crisis, a rise in authoritarian government policy towards immigration, as well as a rise in non-state extreme right political activity at borders.
-The research will explore how both police and civil society agencies are navigating this changing context.
+Recently, Bethan was Co-Investigator on an ESRC grant entitled 'Borders, Boundary Mechanisms and Migration'.
+This project forms part of the WISERD Civil Society Research Centre, and examined the changing role of police and civil society organisations in the making and unmaking of political borders.
+It explored the humanitarian response to the migration and refugee crisis in the context of a rise in hostile, authoritarian government policy towards immigration and the increased presence of non-state, far-right political activity at borders.

 Contact Info